 The Secretary of State for Communities and Local Government has delegated statutory functions on a transitional basis from the Audit Commission Act 1998 to PSAA by way of a letter of delegation issued under powers contained in the Local Audit and Accountability Act 2014.

-Under these transitional arrangements, PSAA is responsible for appointing auditors to local government, police and local NHS bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims.
+Under these transitional arrangements, PSAA is responsible for appointing auditors to principal local government and police bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims.
 Before 1 April 2015, these responsibilities were discharged by the Audit Commission.
+Work under the transitional arrangements ends with the audits of the 2017/18 accounts and will be completed in 2019.

 The Secretary of State has specified PSAA as an appointing person under provisions of the Local Audit and Accountability Act 2014.
 For audits of the accounts from 2018/19, PSAA will appoint an auditor to relevant principal local government bodies that opt into its national scheme.